CJB14/web-api-quiz/README.md

 ## Your Task

-To create a code quiz that will show the ablility to use html css and java script to create an interatiive quiz
+To create a code quiz that will show the ablility to use html css and java script to create an interatiive quiz.

 ## User Story
-i want to create a timed quiz that tracks my  scores and gives me feedback on eachh  question
+i want to create a timed quiz that tracks my  scores and gives me feedback on each  question.

 ## Screenshot
 /Users/cameronburney/Desktop/Challenges/web-api-quiz/Screenshot 2023-02-21 at 8.35.14 PM (2).png